Arunsp2000/Scilab-Assignment1/README.md

 # Scilab-Assignment
-Done By Arun Srinivasan P of section I SRN:PES1201800383
+Done By Arun Srinivasan P of section I and SRN:PES1201800383

 Assignment-1: